davidkitfriedman/segment_fusion/cs_stackexchange_question.md

 Anyway, I'd be curious what people might say in terms of considerations for students and practitioners when picking a distance function within an algorithm or overall scheme.
-Within different fields a variety of different techniques and considerations may have accreted.
+For different fields there can be different techniques, and to a certain extent one may need to just work empirically and experimentally.